alisnic/nyny/Performance.md

-# Frankie vs Sinatra performance test
+# NYNY vs Sinatra performance test

 Note: all the tests below were made using Thin as a webserver.
 Httperf was choosen as the tool to do that.
 Bench settings: `--num-conns 10000`